 That’s why Stripe doesn’t require users to register an account before they start talking code.
 Rather, potential customers can explore Stripe’s APIs and embed code (that developers can actually use) right on their publicly facing website.
 In exploring the code, Stripe makes it crystal clear that stripe.js allows websites to collect payment information without actually storing it or redirecting their users.
 To a developer, that’s a huge WOW moment that solves two major pain points.
 It builds credibility right away, and makes getting started with Stripe a no brainer.

-2. WOW Moment Vignettes
+2. WOW or Aha Moment Vignettes

 Companies sometimes have a WOW moment that occurs after full adoption, but for one reason or another is incredibly difficult (or impossible) to completely reverse the funnel.
 This is when most will revert to copywriting to describe the benefits the user will receive by staying engaged.